Shaga-Matula/blue-pulse-pp5/README.md

 ## Blue Pulse Balsamic Mockup

 - Blue Pulse's website will have a unique design that includes balsamic drawings to showcase the band's personality and style.
-The website will have different sections, including Home, Bio, Music, Store, Blog, and Contact.
+The website will have different sections, including Home, Music, Store and Contact.
 Here is a description of each section:

 ### Landing Page/Home: